-Our residential treatment is community based RCCF, providing individual therapy, family therapy, and group therapy for all clients to address longer standing issues around trauma, abuse/neglect, reunification, criminal behavior, emotional diagnosis, and education recovery.
+Our residential treatment is community-based RCCF, providing individual therapy, family therapy, and group therapy for all clients to address long-standing issues around trauma, abuse/neglect, reunification, criminal behavior, emotional diagnosis, and education recovery.
 Therapeutic services are provided by a Master’s level mental health professional.
-Clients attend school on campus for credit recovery/attainment, or GED program.
+Clients attend school on campus for credit recovery/attainment or GED program.
 Family integration is also a key focus of our residential program.

 “Start where you can start.
 Don’t put off to tomorrow what you can do today.”